argonne-lcf/gemm_benchmarking/README.md

 ## Running:

-We do two runs to get the GPU and CPU flop-rates.
+We do two runs to get the GPU and CPU flop rates.
 Note that you can runs on multiple nodes and you can get the "Best" single-stack or single-GPU (pair of stacks) value from the "Subset of Rank" value

 ```
 # Bench CPU: Best One Socket of Xeon (and one GPU stack used for verification)